 Bang Energy’s brand ambassadors have nearly free rein to produce any kind of video content they like-so long as the product (a can of Bang) is featured and the hashtag #bangenergy is used.

-A recent study from Cognizant shows that Gen Z is more likely to purchase a product that’s been hyped by a friend, a family member, or an influencer.
+Millennials and Gen Z are more likely to purchase a product that’s been hyped by a friend, a family member, or an influencer.
 With influencers, in particular, we trust them because we perceive a level of authenticity with their content.
 If an influencer films a video putting on a new makeup brand and their skin looks flawless, it’s proof that the product works as intended.

 Bang Uses TikTok to Connect with Their Core Audience